-We are seeing great changes in the Retail marketplace, as old line businesses go out-of-business, like Payless Shoes, and others struggle like Macy’s, J.C.
-Penny’s and Sears.
+Is the retail marketplace changing?
+With old businesses like Payless Shoes, Macy’s, J.C.
+Penny’s and Sears closing up shop we can conclude- yes, the retail marketplace is changing.
 This is partially due to the shift to on-line shopping and quick delivery to your door.
 But there are other forces at work – Millennials are somewhat less materialistic then previous generations, partly due to high student debt.
 They have a higher savings rate because if they want to buy a house, it will take a bigger down payment.
 Altogether not a bad thing, but fully one-third of our economy is driven by consumerism, so retailers would rather sing “buy baby buy” and not “save baby save.”
 Then, you may have noticed that clothes have gotten very, very casual, so no need to spend a ton on the latest fashions.
 And it is said the younger set prefers experiences to buying things.
 This means retailers will need to emphasize the experience of shopping over the actual purchase.
 It is just easier to find your immediate need on your iPhone, buy it right then and have it delivered to your door rather than get in your car, spend on gas, fight the traffic and waste time shopping, going from store to store.
 Who needs the hassle?

 So, we see local retail centers becoming service centers, where you go for an experience and doing something for yourself.
 You go there for your workout, your dentist, your CPA, your chiropractor, your hair cut, your nails, have a massage, visit a wellness center, get some food, join your friends for a drink or buy your insurance and the like.
 Most hard goods sellers are huddled in the power centers, fashion malls and grocery anchored centers, while the smaller neighborhood convenience centers handle “experiential” needs.
 This is a big change going on in retail now.